 Lemongrass oil can help relieve pain from gas irritation in the stomach and bowels.
 It’s also been shown to have anti-diarrheal effects.
 According to research published in 2006, lemongrass may help to slow diarrhea.
 This research study showed that lemongrass reduced fecal output in mice with castor oil-induced diarrhea.
 (15)

 15. Reduces Inflammation

-Studies have shown that lemongrass oil has the ability to fight off free radicals.
-One of the main components of lemongrass oil, citral, has been known to inhibit the growth of cancer cells, especially early on.
-These anti-cancer activities are most prevalent in the prevention of skin cancer.
+Studies have shown that lemongrass oil has powerful antioxidant activity with the ability to fight off disease-causing free radicals.
+(18) A study published in 2009 also demonstrates how one of the main components of lemongrass oil, citral, can inhibit the growth human breast cancer cell line MCF-7 in vitro.
+(19)

 17. Lowers Cholesterol

 A research study published in the journal Food and Chemical Toxicology looked at the effects of giving animal subjects with high cholesterol lemongrass essential oil by mouth for a total of 21 days.
 The mice were either given 1, 10 or 100 mg/kg of lemongrass oil.